eourcs/LockFreeCuckooHash/finalreport.md

 ### Results

-We first benchmarked our implementation against a `C++11 unordered_map` and Intel's `concurrent_hash_table` on a stress test which completes 10,000,000 operations with randomly generated keys.
+We first benchmarked our implementation against a `C++11 unordered_map` and Intel's `concurrent_hash_map` on a stress test which completes 10,000,000 operations with randomly generated keys.
 The operations are randomly determined by a weighted probability distribution in which 90% of the operations are searches, 5% are inserts, and 5% are removes.
 Each table was initialized with a capacity of 10,000,000 elements and warmed-up to a load factor of 40%.
 This is because cuckoo hashing performance degrades quickly once the load factor exceeds 50%.
 While this is an interesting problem to address, this is a product of the algorithm, not of the lock-free implementation.
 All tests were performed on two six-core Xeon E5-2620 processors.

 <p align="center">
 <iframe width="640.3650657518581" height="396.008064516129" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1R00onU3EZGq5UJFM5aVaTk1c6dBQdpN6pHaS7GSN3kY/pubchart?oid=2120330578&amp;format=interactive"></iframe>